martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 The I2C bus must be enabled and the PCF8583 connected correctly.
 The original wiring diagram remains available at:

+Addresses `0x50` and `0x51` are alternatives; the plug-in occupies only the address selected in its settings.
+OSPy can install and run Wind Speed Monitor beside another selectable-address plug-in when each receives a different address.
+If the preferred address is occupied during activation, the plug-in selects the free alternative.
+The settings page refuses an address currently used by another enabled plug-in and keeps the preceding selection.

 `/plugins/wind_monitor/static/images/schematics.png`

 Visit [Martin Pihrt's blog](https://pihrt.com/clanky/moje-raspberry-pi-plugin-prutokomer) for additional hardware information.